-III.
+IV.
 CORRECTIVE ACTION AND DISCIPLINARY ACTION

 Corrective action is a primary duty of a supervisor and defined as the remedial steps necessary to improve an employee's job performance.
 Generally, corrective action is not disciplinary action as it documents minor performance shortcomings.
 Whenever possible, corrective action should involve positive intervention between the employee and a supervisor.
-Intervention can be both informal and includes counseling, coaching and mentoring.
-Oral/Verbal reprimands are considered to be informal corrective action, not disciplinary action.
+Intervention can be both informal and formal and includes counseling, coaching and mentoring.
+Oral/Verbal reprimands are informal corrective action, not disciplinary action.
 To the extent possible, these activities should be positive and focus on learning taking place.
 Corrective action should always be constructively critical.

 Intervention through formal corrective action will include a written directive such as a performance action/improvement plan.
 The performance plan should cite the specific job tasks needing improvement.
 The supervisor should outline through the plan standards that include what constructive corrective training is available for the employee, an acceptable time frame for completion of the performance action plan, frequency of meetings between the employee and supervisor to discuss the status and progression of the plan, how success will be measured, and consequences if the performance standards are not met.
+The written directive of license holders and all related documents shall be documented within the employee's department file.

-Disciplinary action is defined as punitive action or sanctions imposed upon an employee in response to a sustained allegation of misconduct or improper actions (i.e.: Complaint Class I or Class II) or repetitive unsatisfactory work performance.
-Disciplinary action does not require a sequence of punitive steps and is intended to correct behavior.
+Disciplinary action is defined as punitive action or sanctions imposed upon an employee in response to a sustained conduct violation, allegations of misconduct, improper actions (i.e.: Class I or Class II complaints), or repetitive unsatisfactory work performance.
+Disciplinary action does not require a sequence of punitive steps and is intended to correct conduct or unsatisfactory work performance.
 Any recommendation for disciplinary action should consider the degree of severity of the offense, the employment record of the employee, and the seriousness of the action or violation.
+Disciplinary action of license holders shall be documented within the employee's department file.
+Disciplinary action of license holders related to sustained allegations of misconduct shall be documented within the employee's personnel file.